GluuFederation/docs-ce-prod/3.0.2/source/installation-guide/cluster.md

 # service gluu-server-3.0.2 stop
 ```

-- Now tar the /opt/gluu-server-3.0.2/ folder, copy it to the other servers and extract it in the /opt/ folder.
+- Now tar the `/opt/gluu-server-3.0.2/ folder`, copy it to the other servers and extract it in the /opt/ folder.

 ```
 tar -cvf gluu.gz /opt/gluu-server-3.0.2/